 How many years of housing am I guaranteed?

-Stanford students who matriculate as freshmen are guaranteed four complete or partial years of housing, including the freshman year.
+Stanford students who matriculate as frosh are guaranteed four complete or partial years of housing, including their freshman year.
 The four complete or partial years are commonly referred to as “guarantee years.”
 Transfer students receive three guarantee years (three complete or partial years of housing).

 Do my four guarantee years equate to twelve quarters of housing I can take at any time?

 Guarantee years are used when living in any on campus undergraduate residence, graduate residence, or off-campus subsidized residence.
-This includes fraternities, sororities, private title houses, and Oak Creek Apartments.
-The following students use guarantee years in the same fashion as all other students: residence staff, house officers, students with disabilities/ medical accommodations, “pulled in “ roommates of staff or students with medical assignments, and pre-assigned students.
+This includes Greek houses and private title houses.
+The following students use guarantee years in the same fashion as all other students: residence staff, house officers, students with disabilities/medical accommodations, “pulled in" roommates of staff or students with medical assignments, and pre-assigned students.